Delightfully lemony, & super creamy, this Lemon Curd Marbled Cheesecake is sure to please. Even beginners can make this easy dessert!

 - 1 recipe Graham Cracker Pie Crust

 For the filling

 - 3 cups cream cheese, full fat, at room temperature, see Recipe Notes (3 blocks)

 - ¾ cup sour cream, full fat, at room temperature, see Recipe Notes

 - 3 large eggs, at room temperature

-- Press the graham cracker mixture firmly into the bottom and slightly up the sides of a 9-inch or 10-inch springform pan (you don't have to grease the pan first).
-You can use the bottom of a measuring cup or a straight sided glass tumbler to pack the crust down tightly.
+- Make the crust: Prepare a graham cracker pie crust and press into a 9-inch round springform pan (you don't have to grease the pan first).
+Use a pastry tart tamper, the bottom of a measuring cup, or a straight sided glass tumbler to pack the crust down tightly.

 - Pour two thirds of cream cheese filling into crust, then spoon half of lemon curd over filling and swirl curd into filling with a small knife (avoid touching crust with knife to prevent crumbs getting into filling).
 Repeat with remaining filling and curd.
 Tap the pan gently on the counter to release any trapped air bubbles.

-- Bake cheesecake for 55-70 minutes or until the center is almost set.
+- Continuing: Bake cheesecake for 55 to 70 minutes or until the center is almost set.
 If you notice the cheesecake browning too quickly on top, tent it with aluminum foil halfway through baking.
 When it's done, the center of the cheesecake will slightly wobble if you gently shake the pan.